frans-fuerst/fs_inspect/README.md

 Here are some of `fs_inspect`'s key features:

-* when comparing folders the file content matters - not the directory structure
+* when comparing folders only the file content matters - not the directory structure
 * once indexed a folder can be processed very quickly
-* `fs_inspect` platform independent among any OS that can provide Python2.7+
+* `fs_inspect` is platform independent among any OS that can provide Python2.7+

-*Development status*: currently the `add` and `diff` commands are working on a experimental basis, `check-dups` and `check-backup` are expected to work soon.
+*Development status*: currently the `add`, `diff` and `check-dups` commands are working on an experimental basis, others are expected to work soon.

 Here are some examples for how you can youse `fs_inspect`:

     `fsi add ./some/folder`

-This will inspect a directory's folder's content using sha1 checksums where needed and store the information in your filesystem.
+This will inspect a folder's content using sha1 checksums where needed and store the information in your filesystem.

     `fsi diff ./some/folder ./some_other/folder`